 His articles and book reviews have dealt often with Vergil, but also with Homer, Callimachus, Apollonius of Rhodes, Catullus, Lucretius, Propertius, Tibullus, Ovid, Lucan, the novel, and Percy Jackson and the Olympians, as well as a strange lost Greek poem on the “six sex changes of Tiresias” by a mysterious poet named Sostratus.

 Currently he is part of a team working to produce a new classroom commentary on the Aeneid for Focus Press.
 Randall Ganiban has been general editor of Books 1-6, for which Jim has done Aeneid 4, in two formats.
-One is in a volume on Aeneid 1-6 for advanced undergraduates, and one has been published separately with more extensive notes on the Latin for intermediate students, available from Focus.
-For Books 7-12, Randy and Jim are sharing the duties of being general editor, and Jim is working on Aeneid 8.
+One is in a volume on Aeneid 1-6 for advanced undergraduates, and one has been published separately with more extensive notes on the Latin for intermediate students.
+For Books 7-12, Randy and Jim are sharing the duties of being general editor, and Jim is working on Aeneid 8, and his standalone Aeneid 8 will be out in SP 2018.

 His current book project is a monograph entitled Teaching, Pretending to Teach, and the Authority of the Speaker in Roman Didactic and Satire.
 In SP 2010 and in SP 2015 he gave a seminar on “Didactic and Satire,” which examined common problems in the study of a number of Greek and Roman texts in these two genres.
 He has spoken on this project as Brittingham Lecturer at the University of Wisconsin, Madison, and as John and Mary McDiarmid Lecturer at the University of Washington, Seattle, and as Paul M. Maty Skiela Lecturer at Temple University.
 His work on this book has been supported by a James Gilmore Fletcher Whitton Faculty Fellowship at UNC’s Institute for the Arts and Humanities and by a fellowship to work on this book from the Loeb Classical Library Foundation.